codewaft/sevit/README.md

 - How to install it on a cPanel?
 [Installation on cPanel](https://github.com/codewaft/sevit/wiki/Installation-on-cPanel)
 - How to report bugs and request features?
 [Bug report and request feature](https://github.com/codewaft/sevit/wiki/bug-report-and-request-feature)
 - How can I get an installation service?
 [Installation service](https://github.com/codewaft/sevit/wiki/Installation-service)

+### Installation service
+The team [Codewaft](https://codewaft.com) is maintaining the Sevit project.
+They provide installation service to install Sevit on your server for your convenience.
+Please find more details from [Installation service](https://github.com/codewaft/sevit/wiki/Installation-service).